 If you’re thinking of buying your first home or finding a new home, you might be wondering if it’s still a good time to buy.
 We chatted with the experts and heard it again and again: now’s still a great time to get into a home, and there are some solid financial reasons to act soon.

 Home prices increased by more than 50% between 2012 and 2019 and jumped in double digits between 2020 and 2021.
-Most experts believe those values will keep going up.
+And low inventory continues to contribute to many challenges facing homebuyers.

 That’s because the market forces that led to today’s prices are based on real-world supply and demand factors (known as fundamentals) instead of speculation.
 In addition, credit has been offered carefully, meaning people who have home loans are likely to repay those loans on time (or sell at a profit if they can't).